cdomet-d/netpractice/readme.md

 A router, as the name implies, handles routing.
 That is the process of selecting paths in a network along which data will travel.
 Indeed, the way from one machine to another is rarely simple - imagine you're emailing (yes, this is 2004.
 We are emailing people) your friend who lives in Japan.

-In order to reach your friend, the email has to go through your own router, then you ISP router, then a major router in your country, then a transatlantic cable router, then a router in Tokyo, etc. Every step of the way, your email is sent on to the next step, which is determined by the
+In order to reach your friend, the email has to go through your own router, then you ISP router, then a major router in your country, then a transatlantic cable router, then a router in Tokyo, etc. Every step of the way, your email is sent on to the next step, which is determined by the routing table.

+A routing contains the final destination of the packet the router is currently processing and the next step it should take to reach that final destination.

+For instance:

 ## Three ways handshake